Micu22/Micu22/README.md

 ## I'm a Psychologist and data analyst

-- 📚
-- 📚 I have learned everything myself.
-I went to school only for 1 year, and from 6 grade no-one was telling me things, all I know is a result of active research.
-As a by-product I often have a different pespective on things.
+- 📚 I have learned stuff myself.
+I went to school only for 1 year, and from 6 grade, all I know is a result of active research.
 - 🧠 As a Psychologist, I offer help with CBT-I therapy for insomnia and other sleep related problems.
 - 🌱 I am learning R-lang.